greggirwin/red-split/readme.md

     ;== [[] [[a] []] [[b] [c]]]
     split/group "a,b.c,d." [comma dot]
     ;== [["a" "b"] ["c" "d"] []]

+Note that a primary use case here is datatypes and typesets for block data.
+Those can be handled without a predicate, but by type matching, to treat them as delimiters.

 ### Should predicate funcs take one or two args (value or [value series])?